Xin Jie Chen, PhD

 RESEARCH ABSTRACT

-Mitochondria are the powerhouses that generate energy by oxidative phosphorylation (OXPHOS) to support cellular activities.
-Mitochondria are also the integrators of stress signals that promote cell death.
-Mitochondrial dysfunction is associated with many aging-related neuromuscular degenerative diseases and metabolic disorders.
-We investigate how mitochondrial function deteriorates during aging and how mitochondrial damage induces cellular degeneration and neuromuscular degenerative diseases.
-We use yeast, cultured human cells and mouse as model systems to address these questions.
+Mitochondria are known as the powerhouses in the cell that generate cellular energy by oxidative phosphorylation (OXPHOS).
+Mitochondria are also the integrator of intracellular and environmental stress signals that modulate tissue homeostasis and promote cell death.
+Mitochondrial dysfunction is associated with many aging-related degenerative diseases and metabolic disorders.
+We investigate how mitochondrial damage induces cellular degeneration and the development of degenerative diseases during aging.
+We use yeast, cultured human cells and mouse as model systems to address this question.

 PROJECTS

-(2)mPOS and neuromuscular diseases - Mitochondrial abnormalities and cytosolic protein misfolding are probably the two most important hallmarks of aging and aging-associated degenerative diseases.
+2. Implication of mPOS in muscle atrophy, cardiac function, energy homeostasis and neurodegeneration - Mitochondrial abnormalities and cytosolic protein misfolding are probably the two most important hallmarks of aging and aging-associated degenerative diseases.
 The mPOS hypothesis provides a conceptual framework for reconciling these two seemingly unrelated pathways of cell degeneration.
-We are interested to learn whether mPOS plays a role in aging-associated muscle wasting, cardiac dysfunction and neurodegeneration, and to develop anti-mPOS interventions for the treatment of these diseases.
+We are interested to learn whether mPOS and anti-mPOS response play a role in aging-associated muscle wasting, cardiac function remodeling, body weight homeostasis and neurodegeneration.

 For more information on my lab, go to: www.xinjiechenlab.com